 The publication demonstrates how educational approaches are helping learners develop the skills to create more resilient, skilled, low-carbon societies.

 Given the huge challenges the world faces, it is clear that we need to teach, learn and live in a fundamentally different manner.
 The evidence shows Education for Sustainable Development (ESD) is already helping to realise this transition.
-The new policy handbook explores some of the central features of policy, process and practice in some of the pioneering countries embracing these educational approaches.
+The new policy handbook explores some of the central features of policy, process and practice in some of the pioneering countries embracing these exemplary education policies and approaches.
 It examines some of the major trends and opportunities in introducing this more holistic, progressive, transformational education.